Latin names: Thunnus alalunga

 Wild Caught - Australia

-Albacore tuna is a highly migratory species, fished throughout its range in the Pacific, Indian and Atlantic Oceans and in the Mediterranean Sea.
-The amber 'Eat Less' ranking is the result of an assessment of the Australian fisheries that catch albacore tuna.
+Albacore tuna is a highly migratory species, fished throughout its range in the Pacific, Indian and Atlantic Oceans, as well as the Mediterranean Sea.
+The Amber 'Eat Less' ranking is the result of an assessment of the Australian fisheries that catch albacore tuna.
+The Australian catch of albacore tuna is less than 1% of the total catch in the Western Pacific region, with the vast majority of the catch coming from other countries fishing on the high seas.